Permission to travel

 - It is your responsibility to apply for an ETA.

-- You can apply online or use the UK ETA app once the scheme begins.
+- You can apply online or use the UK ETA app.

 ETA Validity: